NuSkooler/enigma-bbs/docs/_docs/configuration/menu-hjson.md

 For more information on views and associated MCI codes, see [MCI Codes](../art/mci.md).

 ## Submit Handlers
 When a form is submitted, it's data is matched against a *submit handler*.
 When a match is found, it's *action* is performed.
+Note: Setting the value explicitly to null matches against any value.

 ### Submit Actions
 Submit actions are declared using the `action` member of a submit handler block.
 Actions can be kick off system/global or local-to-module methods, launch other menus, etc.